Oran Park Raceway: Lap records

 As a comparison, in November 1974, Warwick Brown set the outright lap record on the then new "Grand Prix Circuit" with a 1:05.2 lap in a Lola T332 Formula 5000.
 Ten years later in August 1984, John Bowe set the outright lap record of 1:03.9 in a Ralt RT4 (1.6L) Formula Mondial.
 When the circuit closed in 2010, the outright lap record stood at 1:01.6718 by Tim Leahey in a Reynard 92D-Holden (3.8L) Formula Holden set in July 2000.
 Note that in mid-1984 the circuit was changed slightly with the addition of a straight run after turn 3 heading to what was turn 5 and eliminating what was turn 4.
 This made turn 3, and subsequently the new turn 4, slightly faster and gave the Grand Prix Circuit 12 corners instead of 13.
-The result was an overall improvement in lap times of approximately 0.5 to 1 second per lap.
+The result was an overall improvement in lap times of approximately 2 seconds per lap.
 Motorbikes continued to use the pre-1984 sequence of turns until one year before the circuits closure.

 The official race lap records at Oran Park Raceway are listed as: